smclark86/100-days-of-code/log.md

 **Thoughts**: Today was nice because I got to review the basics a little more just like I had wanted to yesterday.
 Good progress today.

+### Day 6: June 15, Tuesday - 2 hours

+**Today's Progress**: I finished the CodeAcademy Learn the Command Line course and went through the entire Learn Git course, as well.

+**Thoughts**: It was interesting learning about the command line and Git today.
+I have learned a little about the command line in the past, but there's definitely a bunch of info I didn't know about it (which I had expected).
+The Git course was super interesting.
+Git and Command Line are things that I wish were suggested as the first thing to learn when it comes to coding.
+I'm lucky that what I learned super quickly while I was starting this #100DaysOfCode project helped me to use Git without screwing up, or embarrasing myself by initiating a pull request or something to the original master of this project, lol.
+I'm still don't have 100% understanding of the command line or Git yet, but I'm sure it will just take some more practice.